Wered6/UE5-StyleGuide/README.md

 This does not mean every cast node should have its failure handled.
 In many cases, especially events regarding things like collisions, it is expected that execution flow terminates on a failed cast quietly.

-<a name="bp-graphs-dangling-nodes"></a>
+<a name="bp-graph-dangling-nodes"></a>
 <a name="4.4.7"></a>

 ### 4.4.7 Graphs Should Not Have Any Dangling / Loose / Dead Nodes

-All nodes in all blueprint graphs must have a purpose.
-You should not leave dangling blueprint nodes around that have no purpose or are not executed.
+All nodes in all Blueprint graphs must have a purpose.
+You should not leave dangling Blueprint nodes around that have no purpose or are not executed.

 **[⬆ Back to Top](#table-of-contents)**